ging/fiware-idm/doc/installation_and_administration_guide/configuration.md

 -   id: A unique identifier of the user.
 The local copy of the user will have an identifier with the result of concatenating the configured prefix (_config.external_auth.id_prefix_) and the external ID.

--   username: the display name of the user
+-   username: the display name of the user.

--   email: the email address is the value used for authenticating the user
+-   email: the email address is the value used for authenticating the user.

--   password: the encrypted password of the user
+-   password: the encrypted password of the user.

 -   password*salt: if not specified, the value set in
     \_config.external_auth.password_encryption_key* will be used for checking
     the password encryption.